The Flying Tiger FAQ

 Where did those Allisons come from?

+As with the Tomahawk IIB itself, a lot of wrongheaded information has been published about the engines sold to China for the fighters that were being diverted from a British order.
 American warplanes were purchased "less GFE" (government-furnished equipment including engines, guns, radios, and gunsights).
 For service in North Africa, the British wanted engines and fifty-caliber nose guns, but no wing guns, radios, or optical sights.
-(These would be supplied from stocks already in North Africa or cannibalized from war-weary aircraft.)
+(These would be supplied from stocks in North Africa or cannibalized from war-weary aircraft.)
 So Curtiss-Wright installed engines and nose guns as part of the assembly process and shipped them in the same crate as the fuselage assembly.
 However, the British (and the Chinese, in the case of the Tomahawks diverted to them) paid for these items as a separate transaction.
 In the case of the AVG Allisons, 31 engines came from French contract F-223 (an order that had been taken over by the British) and 69 from British contract A-196.
 These were the same V-1710-C15 engines installed in the Tomahawk IIBs bound for North Africa.
 (In U.S. Army service, this engine was designated V-1710-33.)

 The Chinese also bought 50 spares, and this is where the story gets complex.
 Allison apparently hand-assembled the engines from rejected parts, setting up a separate assembly line in Indianapolis so the off-specification parts wouldn't contaminate engines intended for the U.S. Army or Royal Air Force.
 According to Daniel Whitney, the rejected parts were hand-machined, with the result that the Chinese spares actually exceeded specifications.
 He goes on from there to speculate that the AVG's success in part stemmed from the fact that its engines were better than those installed in British and American warplanes.
-Allison designated these engines V-1710-15A.
+(Allison designated these engines V-1710-15A.)

 There are two things wrong with this argument.
 First, Whitney says that the AVG got no more than 38 such engines, and that not all of them may have been installed.
 (Greg Boyington spent his last weeks in the AVG flying "slow time" on newly installed engines in Kunming in April 1942, so most of the spares didn't see service until after the P-40E Kittyhawks had begun to reach China and to bear the brunt of the AVG's combats.)
+Second, Whitney contradicts himself on the question of how many engines were "hand-built."
+For lack of better evidence, I conclude that the lot of engines designated dash-15A was limited to the 50 spares, or perhaps as few as 35.

 This conclusion is supported by the fact that the 100 engines installed by Curtiss came from identifiable French and British contracts, and therefore couldn't have been jury-rigged from rejected parts.
-Furthermore, these engines were on hand in Buffalo when the Tomahawks were finished, crated, and shipped to New Jersey.
+Furthermore, these engines were on hand in Buffalo when the Tomahawks were crated and shipped to New Jersey.
 Like the airframes, they bore random serial numbers, fairly low in sequence--three known AVG Allison serial numbers are 899, 963, and 964.
 By contrast, the hand-built spares bore serials from 2998 to 3032 and perhaps above.
-(Or else there were only 33 engines in this lot, which would go far to explain the AVG's inability to account for all the spares.)
+(Or else there were only 35 engines in this lot, which would go far to explain the AVG's inability to account for all the spares.)

 Back to top